rafaelmarques7/MyTreeOfLife/README.md

-# React App for Graph DB with CRUD and visualizations
+# Graph Database project, using Neo4j

 > Website is live: http://mytol.s3-website-eu-west-1.amazonaws.com/

-This app uses a Neo4j Graph database, and allows the user to manipulate the database using commands input through the UI, built in React.
+Simple app that allows users to create "Nodes" and "Relationships", using Neo4j, and displays these using React.

 <img src="./public/ui.png" alt="alt text" width="600"/>